nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_USER_INPUT.md

 }
 ```

-Then import the HTML into the main module and interpolate it in the site structure.
+Then import the HTML into the SinkRepair module and interpolate it in the site structure.

 > #### `sink-repair/src/scripts/SinkRepair.js`